 Do those words make your palms sweat and knees wobble?

 I have to admit that after 16 years, I still always felt sick to my stomach just before parents walked in!
 Once I got talking, everything would go smoothly, though, and fortunately, I never had any disasters.

-Well, if you also get nervous, or would like some help, I have a few tips to share with you!
+Well, if you also get nervous, or would like some help, I have a few tips and a freebie to share with you!

 Tip # 1

 Have your kids make these adorable ‘Who Am I?’ crafts and have parents guess which is their child!
 Not only does this make your room look lively and fun, but it also helps crack the ice and get parents engaged right away!
 You’ll find the freebie with directions and a template for the clues at the bottom of this post!

 Add a poem and some sweets to each table!